-(1) groundless and filed in bad faith or for the purpose of harassment, or (2) clearly brought for unnecessary delay and without sufficient cause.
+- (1) groundless and filed in bad faith or for the purpose of harassment, or - (2) clearly brought for unnecessary delay and without sufficient cause.

 TRCP 18a(h)(1) echoes the standard in TRCP 13.
-There is a slight wording difference in that TRCP 13 has two prongs ("groundless and brought in bad faith or groundless and brought for the purpose of harassment"), where groundless is paired first with "bad faith" and second with "harassment," whereas the sentence structure of TRCP 18a(h)(1) leaves it unclear whether groundless is paired with "bad faith" alone or both "bad faith" and "harassment."
-TRCP 18a(h)(2) deviates from TRCP 13, in that Rule 13 applies to statements in pleadings that the lawyer or client "know to be groundless and false, for the purpose of securing a delay of the trial of the cause," while TRCP 18a(h)(2) requires that the motion to recuse be "clearly brought for unnecessary delay and without sufficient cause."
+There is a slight wording difference in that TRCP 13 explicitly pairs groundless with an improper motive ("groundless and brought in bad faith or groundless and brought for the purpose of harassment"), whereas TRCP 18a(h)(1) mentions "groundless" only once but the sentence structure suggests that it is paired with both "bad faith: and "harassment."
+TRCP 18a(h)(2) deviates from TRCP 13, in that Rule 13 applies to statements made in pleadings that the lawyer or client "know to be groundless and false, for the purpose of securing a delay of the trial of the cause," while TRCP 18a(h)(2) allows sanctions when the motion to recuse was "clearly brought for unnecessary delay and without sufficient cause without any requirement that there be statements that are groundless or false."
 Missing from TRCP 18a(h)(2) is the Rule 13 requirement of a subjective awareness that statements in the pleadings are groundless and false.
 Instead, Rule 18a(h)(2) used the concept of "without sufficient cause."
 Note also that TRCP 18a(h)(2) requires both a motive to delay and the absence of sufficient cause.
 It is also noteworthy that the portion of TRCP 13 that correlates to TRCP18a(h)(2) provides both a sanctions remedy and a contempt remedy, while TRCP 18(h)(2) provides only a sanctions remedy and not a contempt remedy.
 Undoubtedly the definition of "groundless" in TRCP 13 carries over to TRCP 18a(h)(1).
-However, Rule 18a(h)(2) does not indicated how similar "without sufficient cause" is to "groundless," but presumably something different is intended or the word "groundless" would have been used in Rule 18a(h)(2).
+However, Rule 18a(h)(2) does not indicate how similar "without sufficient cause" is to "groundless," but presumably something different is intended or the word "groundless" would have been used in Rule 18a(h)(2).
 Another difference between the two rules is the measure of the sanction.
 TRCP 13 allows "an appropriate sanction available under Rule 215-2b," whereas TRCP 18a(h)(2) provides for an award of "reasonable fees and expenses."

 Sanctions of \$350 were upheld in an unsuccessful recusal in Ellis v.
 J.E.
-Merit Constructors, Inc., 2000 WL 35729199, 6 (Tex.
+Merit Constructors, Inc., 2000 WL 35729199, \6 (Tex.
 App.--Corpus Christi 2000, no pet.).
 In the case of In re H.M.S., 349 S.W.3d 250, 256-57 (Tex.
 App.-Dallas 2011, pet. denied), the court of appeals upheld the assessment of sanctions against a party who moved to recuse the trial judge and then subpoenaed the trial judge as well as the court reporter, a deputy clerk, and a district clerk.
-The sanctions were awarded to the County for having to send a county attorney to represent the subpoenaed witnesses.
-Since TRCP 18a(h) only permits the award of fees and expenses to other parties, the court of appeals rested its affirmance on the trial court's exercise of inherent power to sanction.
+The sanctions were awarded to the

+County for having to send a county attorney to represent the subpoenaed witnesses.
+Since TRCP 18a(h) only permits the award of fees and expenses to other parties, the court of appeals rested its affirmance of awarding sanctions to a non-party on the trial court's exercise of inherent power to sanction.
 In Palais Royal, Inc. v.
 Partida, 916 S.W.2d 650, 654 (Tex.
 App.--Corpus Christi 1996, orig. petition), the appellate court upheld sanctions consisting of attorneys' fees of \$4,800, plus the striking of motions related to the effort to disqualify the judge.